Airline booking ploys: Throwaway ticketing

 Throwaway ticketing is purchasing a ticket with the intent to use only a portion of the included travel.
-This situation may arise when a passenger wants to travel only one way, but where the discounted round-trip excursion fare is cheaper than a one-way ticket.
+This situation may arise when a passenger wants to travel only one way but the discounted round-trip fare is cheaper than a one-way ticket.
 This can happen on mainline carriers where all one-way tickets are full price.
-For instance, a passenger intending to fly only from Los Angeles to New York may find the one-way ticket costs $800, but that the round-trip fare is $500.
-The passenger, therefore, purchases the round trip from Los Angeles to New York and back to Los Angeles and boards the flight to New York but stays in New York and "throws away" the second half of the ticket by not showing up for the return flight.
-It is possible to "throw away" only the final segments of a ticket because throwing away a segment by not showing up for the outbound trip often leads to the airline's canceling the entire reservation.
+For instance, a passenger intending to fly only from Los Angeles to New York may find the one-way ticket costs $800 but that the round-trip fare is $500.
+The passenger buys the round trip, takes the flight to New York, and stays there, "throwing away" the second half of the ticket by not taking the return flight.
+It is possible to "throw away" only the final segments of a ticket because not showing up for the outbound trip often leads the airline to cancel the entire reservation.

 Hidden-city ticketing

 Hidden-city ticketing or skiplagging is a variant of throwaway ticketing.
 The passenger books a ticket to a flight with a connection at the intended destination, sets forth at the connection node, and discards the remaining segment.
 Flight fares are subject to market forces and so do not necessarily correlate to the distance flown.
-As a result, a flight between point A and point C, with a connection node at point B, might be cheaper than a flight between point A and point B. It is then possible to purchase a ticket from point A to point C, disembark at the connection node (B), and discard the remaining segment (B to C).
+As a result, a flight from point A to point C, with a connection node at point B, might be cheaper than a flight from point A to point B. It is then possible to purchase a ticket from point A to point C, disembark at point B, and discard the remaining segment.

 Using the hidden-city tactic is usually practical only for one-way trips, as airlines cancel the subsequent parts of the trip once a traveler has disembarked.
 Thus, round-trip itineraries need to be created by piecing two one-way flights together.
-This tactic also requires that the traveler have carry-on luggage only, as typically, any checked baggage items will be unloaded only at the flight's ticketed final destination.
-Exceptions to this requirement only occur when re-entering a country where luggage must be processed by customs agents, when changing airports, or when train travel is involved in the flight ticket.
-This allows a traveler to reclaim their luggage before checking in for their final destination, and simply leave the airport.
-Hidden-city ticketing carries the risk of the initial flight being overbooked or cancelled, and the airline transferring the passenger to a different route that bypasses the connection node.
+This tactic also requires that the traveler have carry-on luggage only, as checked baggage items will typically be unloaded only at the flight's ticketed final destination.
+Exceptions to this only occur when reentering a country where luggage must be processed by customs agents, when changing airports, or when train travel is involved.
+This allows a traveler to reclaim their luggage before checking in for their final destination and simply leave the airport.